kunigami/kunigami.github.io/_docs/math/topology.md

 $X$ is *path-connected* if for every pair of points $a, b \in X$, there is a path that connects $a$ and $b$.

+## Simple Connectedness

+A *simply connected* space is a path-connected space where every path between two points can be continuously transformed into any other such path while preserving those points.

+Intuitively a simply connected space is a connected space that has no holes, because if we consider two paths on different sides of the hole, they cannot be transformed into another continuously.

+A *loop* is a *path* whose endpoints coincide.
+In a simply connected space, every loop can be contracted (transformed continuously) into a point.
+Again, in the presence of holes, a loop surrounding such hole cannot be turned into a point.

 # Compacteness

 ## Covering, subcovering and open covering